What are toddlers doing at 18 months to 2 years?

 - finds it hard to handle small objects – for example, a pencil or crayon

-You should see a child health professional if you notice your child is losing skills they had before.
+See a child health professional if you notice that your toddler has lost skills they once had.